Major festivals in Japan

 The lights inside the lantern create a fantasic sight.

-The festivals in Aomori and Hirosaki cities are very popular.
+The festivals in Aomori city (Aug.
+2 to 7) and Hirosaki city (Aug.
+1 to 7) are very popular.

-Morioka Sansa Dance Festival (Iwate Pref., August 1 - 4) is the parade of great Bon dance held in the center of Morioka city.
+Morioka Sansa Dance Festival (Iwate Pref., August 1 to 4)

 Morioka Sansa Dance Festival